JacobMisirian/DblTekGoIPPwn/README.md

 # DblTekGoIPPwn

 Tool to exploit challenge response system in vulnerable DblTek GoIP devices.
-Can generate responses to specified challenges, test hosts for the vulnerability, run commands on vulnerable hosts, and drop into a root shell on any vulnerable host.
+Can generate responses to specified challenges, test hosts for the vulnerability, run commands on vulnerable hosts, send SMS messages from a host, and drop into a root shell on any vulnerable host.

 ## The Vulnerability